wish44165/UAVDB/README.md

 <details><summary>UAVDB</summary>

-Overview of UAVDB constructed using the PIC approach, showing the distribution of 10,763 training, 2,720 validation, and 4,578 test images across datasets and camera configurations.
+Overview of UAVDB constructed using the PIC approach, showing the distribution of 10,763 training, 2,720 validation, and 4,578 test images (18,061 total) across datasets and camera configurations.

 | Camera $$\backslash$$ Dataset | 1           | 2           | 3            | 4            | 5           |
 | ----------------------------- | ----------- | ----------- | ------------ | ------------ | ----------- |